HomeLatest NewsGovernanceSC proceedings may be live telecast soon

 Register Now →

-He lauded the efforts of the team for developing the mobile application in a very short span of time.
+He lauded the efforts of the tech team for developing the mobile application in a very short span of time.
 “Even though some members of the team were down with Covid19, they still worked from home and were able to launch the feature within seven days,” he said.

 Justice Ramana revealed that till now approximately 800 registry staff had tested positive for the coronavirus and three among them had succumbed to the disease.

-He added that 2,768 judicial officers and 106 high court judges had tested positive for the virus and among them, 34 judicial officers and three high court judges had lost their lives.
+He added that 2,768 judicial officers and 106 judges had tested positive for the virus and among them, 34 judicial officers and three high court judges had lost their lives.
 He said data from two major high courts is yet to be received.

 Advertisement